mideind/GreynirTranslateChromePlugin/README.md

 - Requests are chained.
 - Chrome plugin packaging.
 - Configuration on translation direction.
+- A simple translation progress bar with a logo.

 Not implemented:
 - Parsing of DOM sensitive to inline and block elements.
 This needs to be done in order to reduce splitting of sentences on inline elements.
-- A banner displayed on top of site which displays translation progress and lets the user know that the site is translated.

 ## How to run
 See directions at https://developer.chrome.com/docs/extensions/mv3/getstarted/